Lightstreamer/Lightstreamer-JMS-example-Portfolio-client-javascript/README.md

 # Lightstreamer JMS Extender - Basic Portfolio Demo - HTML Client

-This project includes a front-end example based on the Basic Portfolio Demo for Lightstreamer Server.
+This project contains a web application that shows how the Lightstreamer JMS Extender JavaScript Client Library can be used to connect to Lightstreamer JMS Extender.
+This projects is the JMS Extender version of the [Lightstreamer - Portfolio demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-Portfolio-client-javascript).

 ## Details

-In the JMS Portfolio Demo, a virtual stock portfolio, shared among all the connected users, is displayed.
+In this demo, a virtual stock portfolio, shared among all the connected users, is displayed.
 By using the "Submit Order" panel, you can buy or sell a stock (identified by an item number), filling in the Quantity field and pressing the proper button.

-This example uses the [_Lightstreamer JMS Extender Web Client API_](https://www.npmjs.com/package/lightstreamer-jms-web-client/) to handle the communications with JMS Extender.

 Check out the sources for further explanations.